Killah Priest: 2000s

 After leaving the Wu stable, and consequently also effectively leaving Sunz Of Man, Priest helped form the hip hop supergroup The HRSMN with Ras Kass, Canibus and Kurupt.
 In October 2003, Killah Priest and Dreddy Kruger released a nine track album entitled The Horsemen Project.
 It was released independently through Think Differently Music/Proverbs Music Inc. and was only available to purchase off the internet.
 Each track featured at least two members of the group as well as an appearance by Pak Man.
 It is currently unknown who handled the majority of the production on the album, although it is known that Mark Sparks was responsible for two songs.
 On Killah Priest's HipHopGame.com journal, he mentions the Horsemen a few times.
 The talks about a new album were mentioned on the May 1, 2006 entry.
 He said "The Horsemen project is definitely going to come.
 Right now we just have to get Kurupt.
 He's been doing the Dogg Pound thing, but it's definitely going to come.
 We have songs recorded and we have more in store."

 Ras Kass and Canibus were featured on Priest's second album, View From Masada, which featured no Wu-Tang input whatsoever (though the album's liner notes included the note "Peace to Wu-Tang Clan").
-The album had a decidedly more commercially minded style than Heavy Mental, and introduced his new Maccabeez such as Daddy Rose, Salahudin Rose, Sant Rose and Najee Rose.featuring a crew of then-unknown rappers Who now go under Rose Cartell The album was also an important early stepping stone to stardom for producer Najee7thStar, Daddy Rose, Just Blaze, who would later go on to produce countless mainstream hip hop hits for the likes of Cam'ron, Erick Sermon, Fabolous and Jay-Z. However, View From Masada received mixed reviews.
+The album had a decidedly more commercially minded style than Heavy Mental, and introduced his new Maccabeez such as Daddy Rose, Salahudin Rose, Sant Rose and Najee Rose—part of a crew of then-unknown rappers who now go under the name Rose Cartell.
+The album was an important early stepping stone to stardom for producer Najee7thStar, Daddy Rose, and Just Blaze, who would later go on to produce countless mainstream hip hop hits for the likes of Cam'ron, Erick Sermon, Fabolous and Jay-Z. However, View From Masada received mixed reviews.